dalgado-aws/BlogPosts/05_JetBrainsShortcuts.md

 The IDE will complain that the functions (like `insert_into_db`, `email_users`, and `cleanup`) are not defined.
 Use `f2` to jump to the first error, and type Alt + Enter, and Intellij

-The editor will show errors.

-Visit the first error by pressing f2, then press Alt + / for recommendations to resolve error Select one of the recommendations to resolve error
 ![create new method](img/create_new_methods_with_Alt_Slash.png)

 Similarly, to create new variable, type in the variable value and then press Alt + Enter

 ![create new variable](img/create_new_local_variable_with_Alt_Slash.png)

 ![create new variable](img/create_new_local_variable_with_Alt_Slash_2.png)